fjwillemsen/setup-nox2/README.md

 # setup-nox2

-Use the Nox testing automation tool for Python in GitHub Actions.
+Use the Nox test automation tool for Python in GitHub Actions.
 Based on the no longer maintained [setup-nox](https://github.com/daisylb/setup-nox) by @daisylb, this action has been updated to provide Node 20 support, as well as updated dependencies.

 [![Test & Lint](https://github.com/fjwillemsen/setup-nox2/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/fjwillemsen/setup-nox2/actions/workflows/test.yml)